-In the United States, the confirmed cases of swine influenza A/(H1N1) in humans were identified in 5 states.
+In the United States, the confirmed cases of swine influenza A(H1N1) in humans were identified in five states.
 Research is being conducted to determine the source of infection and if there are additional cases.
 All the cases were slight and evolved favorably.
 No previous contact with pigs was registered in any of the cases.

-On the other hand, in Mexico prevention and control measures are being coordinated including intensified surveillance activities.
-As precautionary measure the closing of day-care centers, schools, and universities was enacted in the city of Mexico.
-Similarly social and cultural activities were suspended for a period of 10 days.
+In Mexico, on the other hand, prevention and control measures are underway, including intensified surveillance activities.
+As a precautionary measure, the closing of day-care centers, schools, and universities was enacted in Mexico City.
+Similarly, social and cultural activities have been suspended for a period of 10 days.

-This new sub type of the virus could be circulating in the population of pigs; which is being reviewed and investigated.
+This new sub-type of the virus could be circulating in the swine population, an issue currently being reviewed and investigated.